 What Happens When You Report Someone to Social Services?

-Child abuse is on the rise in the United States.
-Every year, there are almost six million children falling victim to physical, sexual, or psychological mistreatment.
-Even with the increasing prevalence, less than half of child abuse cases will ever be reported.
-Neighbors, friends, and relatives are often too nervous or afraid to contact Social Services and stop the abuse.
+Every year more than 3.6 million referrals are made to child protection agencies involving more than 6.6 million children (a referral can include multiple children).
+And less than half of child abuse cases will never be reported because neighbors, friends, and relatives are often too nervous or afraid to contact social services and stop the abuse.
 Some worry they will break the family apart, especially if they are wrong, while others fear retaliation from the abuser.

 - Reporting someone to social services is nothing to fear.
-The individual you report will never know that you are the one who made the call, so retaliation is not an option.
+The individual you report will never know that you are the one who made the call.

 - Further, social services will not take any action against the person you report if they find no evidence of abuse or neglect.
 In fact, the report and the ensuing investigation will never become a part of the individual’s record.